Have you been looking for the best headphones for a guitar amp for a while but didn’t figure out which model to choose in 2021.

 Bottom Line: The build quality and design are outstanding, and they provide no-nonsense sound.
-What I mean from the nonsense sound is if a song has bass, you will listen bass, and if a song does not contain any bass, you’ll not get bass.
-It may be a problem for bass lovers, but overall, they are the most transparent and detailed closed-back over-ear headphones for guitar amp under $200.
+What I mean from the nonsense sound is if a song has bass, you will feel bass.
+If a song does not contain any bass, you’ll not get bass.
+It may be a problem for bass lovers, but overall, they are the most transparent and detailed closed-back over-ear headphones for guitar amps under $200.

-Let’s start with one of the most important things for a professional user, which is the comfort of a headphone.
+Let’s start with one of the most important things for a professional user: the comfort of a headphone.
 DT 770 Pro provides excellent comfort.
 The design and looks of this headphone are very nice and comfortable.
 The material of Earpads is velour, which is very soft and comfortable.

-Another good thing about these earpads is they are well designed according to ear shapes and comfortably fits on almost every size of ear.
+Another good thing about these earpads is that they are well designed according to ear shapes and comfortably fit on almost every ear size.
 Furthermore, the velour earpads prevent ears from getting warm, which is an excellent feature for more extended music listening or mixing and editing.

-The headband of DT 770 PRO wrapped in comfortable leather material.
-Overall it is lightweight and comfortable headphones.
+The headband of DT 770 PRO is wrapped in comfortable leather material.
+Overall it is a lightweight and comfortable headphones.

 The only thing in build quality they might improve is the cord.
 The cord is not removable, but it is strong and durable.

-They are closed-back over-ear headphones, which means they prevent external sounds to comes in and internal sound to goes out.
+They are closed-back over-ear headphones, which means they prevent external sounds to comes in and internal sound from goes out.
 They are doing a pretty excellent job of sound isolation and noise cancellation.